vitek-karas/binder-playground/Documentation/ComponentDependencyResolverApiProposal.md

 The proposed API can be used to greatly simplify dynamic loading of components.
 It provides a powerful building block to use for implementing custom `AssemblyLoadContext` or event handlers for the binding events like `AppDomain.AssemblyResolve` and `AssemblyLoadContext.Resolving`.

-Using the new API to load plugins with `AssemblyLoadContext` and isolation:
+Example of using the new API to load plugins with `AssemblyLoadContext` in isolation:
 ``` C#
 ComponentDependencyResolver resolver = new ComponentDependencyResolver("plugin.dll");